 "Let me get this straight, as first officer, one of my duties is to assassinate the captain?

-Later, when the Klingon captain's misunderstanding threatens the Enterprise, Riker finds a way to exploit this rule, though in a rather more human and less bloody manner.
+- Later, when the Klingon captain's misunderstanding threatens the Enterprise, Riker finds a way to exploit this rule, though in a rather more humane and less bloody manner.
 He contrives a way to get the captain transported off the ship, then engages in a standoff so they can force the Enterprise to "surrender" and stop the hostilities.
 When the captain is beamed back, Riker takes a punch from him to let them save face, getting the crew's respect for understanding Klingon proprieties.

-Mirror-Spock specifically mentions that he doesn't want to become captain of the Enterprise over Kirk's body, as Mirror-Kirk has many friends in the fleet, and Spock's command (and life) would be extremely short.
+- Mirror-Spock specifically mentions that he doesn't want to become captain of the Enterprise over Kirk's body, as Mirror-Kirk has many friends in the fleet, and Spock's command (and life) would be extremely short.
 He does, however, state that he will kill Kirk if he fails to take decisive action against the Halkans, but only because these are his orders from Starfleet Command.

-Parodied in one episode of DS9.
+- Parodied in one episode of DS9.
 Quark is made leader of the Ferengi, and the last leader's son tries to take power this way.
 The capitalistic Ferengi, who would have respected him if he undermined Quark's power-base and accumulated all the real power behind the scenes, just called him an idiot for thinking it would work.
 The whole thing was a setup, as the previous leader was still alive, having faked his death to test his son's worthiness to be his real successor.
 Needless to say, his son failed.
 Interestingly, Quark was impressed by Rom's ruthlessness (he helped Zek's son), even commenting that their father would have approved.

-This actually happens very briefly in the TOS episode "Amok Time", though not on purpose.
+- This actually happens very briefly in the TOS episode "Amok Time", though not on purpose.
 We are led to believe that Spock has killed Kirk, and McCoy tells him that, as strange as it seems, he's in command now.
 Of course, Spock doesn't want to be the captain, and is planning to hand over command to Scotty and turn himself in to the authorities until he finds out Kirk is alive after all.